Time to stop wasting time.

 not only in terms of mobility.

 Air taxis will transport us – and important goods – to our next important meeting in no time.
-Autonomous, purpose-built vehicles will free up time so instead of our daily commute we work while in mobile offices.
+Autonomous, purpose-built vehicles will allow us to take advantage of commuting time while enabling us to work in mobile offices.
 Mobility hubs won’t only combine these two means for intermodal transport but, at the same time, serve as modular entities that can be rearranged and combined according to specific needs.
 Overall, they will bring people together and create new spaces for social interaction.

 90-minute daily commute or longer